amruthraghav/FINA4350/README.md

    cd ../MarketData

-Please refer to the above link for Data with all the files: https://drive.google.com/drive/folders/10QyQ-nvP4x7hPWwX5JCOkxCf6-NJ_ViS?usp=sharing
+Please refer to the above link for Data with all the files: [link to Data!](https://drive.google.com/drive/folders/10QyQ-nvP4x7hPWwX5JCOkxCf6-NJ_ViS?usp=sharing)

 ## 3.Running the Files
 1. Get data from FOMC Website by specifying which year.